4rays/gameflint-shared/README.md

-# fireside-payloads
+# FiresideShared

-A description of this package.
+A collection of shared types between front-end and backend.